Workflow

 Workflow is a generic term for orchestrated and repeatable patterns of activity, enabled by the systematic organization of resources into processes that transform materials, provide services, or process information.
 It can be depicted as a sequence of operations, the work of a person or group, the work of an organization of staff, or one or more simple or complex mechanisms.

-From a more abstract or higher-level perspective, workflow may be considered a view or representation of real work.
+From a more abstract perspective, workflow may be considered a view or representation of real work.
 The flow being described may refer to a document, service, or product that is being transferred from one step to another.

-Workflows may be viewed as one fundamental building block to be combined with other parts of an organization's structure such as information technology, teams, projects and hierarchies.
+Workflows may be viewed as fundamental building blocks to be combined with other parts of an organization's structure, such as information technology, teams, projects, and hierarchies.

 Historical development

-The development of the concept of a workflow occurred above a series of loosely defined, overlapping eras.
+The development of the workflow concept occurred across several loosely defined, overlapping eras.

 Beginnings in manufacturing

-The modern history of workflows can be traced to Frederick Taylor and Henry Gantt, although the term "workflow" was not in use as such during their lifetimes.
+The modern history of workflows can be traced to Frederick Taylor and Henry Gantt, although the term "workflow" was not used in this context during their lifetimes.
 One of the earliest instances of the term "work flow" was in a railway engineering journal from 1921.

 Taylor and Gantt launched the study of the deliberate, rational organization of work, primarily in the context of manufacturing.
 This gave rise to time and motion studies.
 Related concepts include job shops and queuing systems (Markov chains).

-The 1948 book Cheaper by the Dozen introduced the emerging concepts to the context of family life.
+The 1948 book Cheaper by the Dozen introduced the emerging workflow concept to the context of family life.

 Maturation and growth

 The invention of the typewriter and the copier helped spread the study of the rational organization of labor from the manufacturing shop floor to the office.
-Filing systems and other sophisticated systems for managing physical information flows evolved.
+Filing and other sophisticated systems for managing physical information flows evolved.
 Several events likely contributed to the development of formalized information workflows.
 First, the field of optimization theory matured and developed mathematical optimization techniques.
 For example, Soviet mathematician and economist Leonid Kantorovich developed the seeds of linear programming in 1939 through efforts to solve a plywood manufacturer's production optimization issues.
 Second, World War II and the Apollo program drove process improvement forward with their demands for the rational organization of work.

 Quality era

-In the post-war era, the work of W. Edwards Deming and Joseph M. Juran led to a focus on quality, first in Japanese companies, and more globally from the 1980s: there were various movements ranging from total quality management to Six Sigma, and then more qualitative notions of business process re-engineering.
-This led to more efforts to improve workflows, in knowledge economy sectors as well as in manufacturing.
-Variable demands on workflows were recognised when the theory of critical paths and moving bottlenecks was considered.
+In the postwar era, the work of W. Edwards Deming and Joseph M. Juran led to a focus on quality, first in Japanese companies, and more globally from the 1980s.
+There were various movements ranging from total quality management to Six Sigma, and then more qualitative notions of business process re-engineering.
+This led to more efforts to improve workflows in both knowledge economy sectors and manufacturing.
+Thought leaders recognized variable demands on workflows when they considered the theory of critical paths and moving bottlenecks.